SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/lsgkm/README.md

 ## 1. Installation

-Download and extract the source code and move to parent directory, type:
+To extract the source code for LS-GKM, execute the following commands:

 ```
 unzip lsgkm.zip
 ```
-- Then move to `src/` directory and **make all dependencies** to compile and build source code files.
+- After navigating to the `src/` directory, you can proceed to build the source code and its dependencies by using the following command:

 ```
 cd src